 Arundel Group Limited is registered in England and Wales with registered number 2722984.
 Its registered office is Arundel House, 31a St. James’s Square, London, SW1Y 4JR.
 Arundel Group Limited is registered for VAT with registration number 606 0428 72.

-This website is approved by Arundel Group Limited.
+This website is a financial promotion and is approved by Arundel Group Limited.
 The value of investments and income therefrom may fluctuate and your capital may be at risk.
 The services offered hereunder may not be suitable for all persons.
 Past performance is not a reliable indicator of future results.
 Separate taxation advice should always be taken.
 Tax treatment depends on the individual circumstances of each person and may be subject to future change.
 Arundel Group Limited will only act for professional clients and eligible counter-parties.
 If you have any questions concerning this website please contact your independent financial adviser for advice.
 If you are a professional client or eligible counterparty, you may also contact Arundel Group Limited for advice.
 The Group may pay part of any fees received to third party agents on terms agreed from time to time.

 The SEC, FINRA and FCA have not approved or endorsed the contents of this website or any member of the Group.

 Arundel (Securities) Inc. and Arundel Group Limited are wholly owned subsidiaries of Arundel Inc., a subsidiary of Arundel AG.
-Arundel (Mauritius) Limited is a wholly owned subsidiary of Arundel Group Limited.

 All communication with clients is undertaken in English and by way of post, fax, email and telephone.
 Telephone conversations are recorded and archived for regulatory purposes.